 The first monster Emil is attacked by is a bear.
 In New Game+ playthroughs, any monsters you inherited from your previous game can't defeat the bear until Marta arrives on the scene.

 Kuma, Heihachi Mishima's guard bear from Tekken.
 Not so much with his Palette Swapped counterpart, Xiaoyu's sort-of pet Panda.

 Druids in World of Warcraft can take the form of a bear to become more effective tanks.
 As it can deal decent damage while tanking, this is arguably their strongest form.
 What really speaks to their intimidating capability is their ability to scare things into attacking them over the much more dangerous people nearby.
 A human might be forgiven for focusing on the bear trying to claw their face off over the mage prepping a fireball, but when you can make a 60 foot dragon see you as the most dangerous thing around, you are one scary bear.

-The mount has since been reintroduced after Zul'Aman was retooled as a Level 85 Heroic instance, and is still fairly difficult to get in the time limit (it requires downing the enemies and bosses as efficiently as possible without wiping).
+An orange (rather than red) Palette Swap of the Amani War Bear called the Amani Battle Bear has since been introduced to allow players who missed out on the War Bear to get something similar after Zul'Aman was retooled as a Level 85 Heroic instance, and is still fairly difficult to get in the time limit (it requires downing the enemies and bosses as efficiently as possible without wiping).
 One of the four bosses happens to be a troll infused with the power of a bear spirit who can charge distant players (one-shotting anyone who has the debuff from his charge), and who can turn into a bear, increasing his damage done to the tank and giving him the ability to roar and silence players.

 Wrath of the Lich King also introduced an Armored Brown Bear mount available from the Dalaran mount vendor.
 It costs considerably more than the usual mount.